TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

-                        proxy at the given local address (for use with login) --resume              Resume installation on a previously launched cluster (for debugging) --ebs-vol-size=SIZE   Size (in GB) of each EBS volume.
+                        proxy at the given local address (for use with login) --resume              Resume installation on a previously launched cluster (for debugging) --root-ebs-vol-size=SIZE
+                        Size (in GB) of root EBS volume.
+SnappyData is installed on root volume.
+  --ebs-vol-size=SIZE   Size (in GB) of each additional EBS volume to be
+                        attached.
   --ebs-vol-type=EBS_VOL_TYPE
                         EBS volume type (e.g. 'gp2', 'standard').
   --ebs-vol-num=EBS_VOL_NUM